Spine decomposition and $L\log L$ criterion for superprocesses with non-local branching mechanisms: Preliminaries

 Moreover, for all $f\in \mathcal{B}_{b}(E)\cap L^{2}(E,m)$ and $\alpha>0$,

 where $\mathcal{E}_{\alpha}(u,v):=\mathcal{E}(u,v)+\alpha(u,v)$.
-It is known (cf. \cite{FOT}) that this process is quasi-homeomorphic to a Hunt process associated with a regular Dirichlet form on a locally compact separable metric space.
-So all of the results of \cite{FOT} apply to $\xi$ and its Dirichlet form.
-Henceforth, we may and do assume $\xi$ is an $m$-symmetric Hunt process on a locally compact separable metric space associated with a regular Dirichlet form $(\mathcal{E},\mathcal{F})$.
 We assume that $\xi$ admits a transition density $p(t,x,y)$ with respect to the measure $m$, which is symmetric in $(x,y)$ for each $t>0$.
 Under this absolute continuity assumption, ``quasi everywhere" statements can be strengthened to ``everywhere" ones.
-Moreover, we can define notions without exceptional sets, for example, {\it positive continuous additive functionals in the strict sense} (cf. \cite[Section 5.1]{FOT}).
+Moreover, we can define notions without exceptional sets, for example, {\it positive continuous additive functionals (PCAF in abbreviation) in the strict sense} (cf. \cite[Section 5.1]{FOT}).
 In this paper, we will only deal with notions in the strict sense and omit ``in the strict sense''.
-For convenience, for a measurable function $f$, we set